-- Electrolysers as electricity loads connected to the NEM. - The weekly hydrogen demand and additional demand from associated plant. - Electrolyser capital and operating costs, which may include a component for assumed hydrogen storage and pipeline costs where relevant.
-As the locations of electrolysers will be determined in the pre-selection process that may involve iterations of the capacity outlook models but ultimately determined in the SSLT, the associated capital and operating costs of electrolysers will be similar to all CDPs (see Section 6), and will therefore not impact on the CBA results. - Utilisation of hydrogen for electricity production, if selected as a generation technology. - Green commodities production as both additional hydrogen demand and associated inflexible electricity demand.
+- Electrolysers as electricity loads connected to the NEM. - The weekly hydrogen demand and additional demand from associated plant. - Electrolyser capital and operating costs, including a component for assumed hydrogen storage and pipeline costs where relevant.
+As the uptake of electrolysers will be determined in the pre-selection process that may involve an iteration of the capacity outlook model, the associated capital and operating costs of electrolysers will be similar to all CDPs (see Section 6), and will therefore not impact on the CBA results. - Utilisation of hydrogen for electricity production, if selected as a generation technology. - Green commodities production as both additional hydrogen demand and associated inflexible electricity demand.